Inspiration Creative Stress Relievers and Mindfulness Activities

 Read an inspirational book

-Reading can be a wonderful (and healthy) form of art therapy stress management.
+Reading can be a wonderful (and healthy) form of stress relief art, as another kind of art therapy.
 Simply by opening a book, you allow yourself to be invited into a literary world that distracts you from the present.
 It can also relax your body by lowering your heart rate and easing the tension in your muscles.
 If you fear not having enough time, just set aside 30 minutes to read every day in a quiet place where you won’t be interrupted.

 What book inspired you the most, in your whole life?